 Currently, as well as greyhound racing, Wentworth Park is utilised for sport, functions and community events.
 Local schools receive use of the facilities at no charge.
 The Complex is also used extensively for the conduct of tertiary examinations.
-GBOTA receives all income from events pursuant to its deed.
+GBOTA receives all income from events pursuant to their Licence Deed.